 The political situation in Lebanon is unpredictable and tensions are currently high.
 Political developments in the region and international events can escalate tensions and result in outbreaks of civil unrest.

-There are frequent demonstrations, road closures and localised conflicts between rival factions.
+There are frequent demonstrations, road closures and localised conflicts between rival groups.
 Large-scale demonstrations are sometimes accompanied by violence and clashes between protestors and security forces, including gunfire, water cannons and tear gas.

 In the past, demonstrations and civil unrest in the southern suburbs of Beirut have at times blocked roads close to the international airport.
-In the event of a deterioration to security, roads and highways can quickly become blocked, including access routes to airports and borders.
-As a result, departure options may be severely limited.
+In the event of a deterioration to security, roads and highways can quickly become blocked, and as a result access to the airport can be unavailable for extended periods.

 New Zealanders in Lebanon are advised to avoid all political demonstrations, rallies and large public gatherings as they could turn violent with little warning.
 If you are in an area affected by demonstrations or violence, you should find a safe location and remain indoors, heeding any local advice.
 We recommend you monitor the media and local developments closely and follow any instructions and advice issued by the local authorities.

-There are numerous unexploded landmines, ordnance and cluster munitions in Lebanon.
+There are numerous unexploded landmines in Lebanon.
 The risk is highest in the south of the country, particularly south of the Litani River.
 We recommend you remain on well-used roads and paths, as mined areas are not always clearly marked.

 General Travel Advice